wIf you follow the latest health trends, you may see that a better diet and exercise will solve all of your health issues. This is true… to an extent.

 - Omega 3 Oily fish like Shrimp, Salmon, Tuna are great options.

-- Whole Eggs is great source and convenient meal.
+- Whole Eggs are a great source of protein and a convenient meal.

 What are some examples of Keto and Paleo Foods?